tapdata/idaas-pdk/docs/development.md

     - BatchOffset
       - Return current batch offset, PDK developer define what is batch offset.
 Batch offset will be provided in batch read method when recover the batch read.

-    - BatchCount (must as a source)
+    - BatchCount
         - Return the total record size for batch read.
-    - BatchRead (must as a source)
+    - BatchRead
-        - Return the record events from batch read, once this method end, flow engine will consider batch read is finished.
+        - Return the record events from batch read, once this method end, incremental engine will consider batch read is finished.
     - StreamRead
         - Return the record events or ddl events from stream read, this method will always be called once it returns.
     - StreamOffset
         - Return current stream offset the latest batch.

 * PDK Target methods to implement
-    - writeRecord (must as a target)
+    - writeRecord
         - Write record events into target data source.
     - QueryByFilter
         - Verify the record with certain filter is exists or not. if exists, then update, other wise do insert.